HomeStudiosDIY/Proxmox/README.md

 	```

-	Now we need to edit a file
+	Next we will need to edit the a file
 	```
 	nano /etc/nvidia-container-runtime/config.toml
 	```